davidgiven/fluxengine/README.md

 The sampling system is dumb as rocks.

-There's an 7-bit counter attached to a clock.
-Every time a pulse comes in, or the counter overflows, we sample the clock and send the result to the low 7 bits of the DMA channel; the high bit is the pulse itself (allowing us to distinguish between true pulses or counter overflows).
+There's an 8-bit down counter attached to a 16MHz clock.
+Every time a pulse comes in, or the counter overflows, we sample the timer and send the result to the DMA channel.
+We don't bother to distinguish overflows from real pulses
+--- this appears not to ever happen.

 An HD floppy has a nominal clock of 500kHz, so we use a sample clock of 8MHz (every 0.125us).
 This means that our 500kHz pulses will have an interval of 16 (and a DD disk with a 250kHz nominal clock has an interval of 32).
 This gives us more than enough resolution.
-If no pulse comes in, then we sample on rollover at 128 * 0.125us = 160us.
+If no pulse comes in, then we sample on rollover at 16us.

 VERY IMPORTANT: